The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Existence of minimizers

 \end{lemma} \begin{proof} In the proof of the previous proposition we got equality

 so rewriting it in terms of functions $f$ and $f_\kappa$ we get

-where the last inequality comes from the fact $f_\kappa$ is defined as an infimum over $\gamma$ and $\alpha$ over smaller set then infimum in the definition of function $f$.
+where the last inequality comes from the fact that $f_\kappa$ is defined as an infimum over $\gamma$ and $\alpha$ over smaller set than the infimum in the definition of the function $f$.
 From the definition of the infimum we also get the inequality

 This ends the proof. \end{proof} \begin{prop} If $(\gamma_\kappa, \alpha_\kappa, \rho_{0,\kappa})$ are minimizers of the restricted problems, then, up to a subsequence,